RGBInc/trenditools/docs/AUTOMATION/PROCESSING_SCRIPT.md

 ## Overview

-The `process-tools.js` script is an automated pipeline that extracts, enriches, and processes tool data from URLs using AI-powered analysis and screenshot capture.
+TrendiTools provides a comprehensive processing script (`process-tools.js`) for extracting, enriching, and processing tool data from URLs.

+The script is an advanced processing pipeline with robust progress tracking, resume functionality, and granular error recovery - perfect for processing large datasets (1000+ URLs) with confidence.

 ## Features